 It reinforces entity consistency across the web.
 Every authoritative source that references your firm with the same name, address, phone number, and practice areas strengthens the signal that AI systems use to build a confident representation of who you are.
 A directory listing on a platform with established domain authority is one of the highest-value sources for that signal.
 A firm with consistent profiles across multiple authoritative directories has a materially stronger entity representation than a firm that exists only on its own website.

 It connects to an intake path.
-This is the part most directory vendors miss entirely.
-A listing that displays your name and phone number but doesn't connect to your pipeline is a billboard.
-A listing that feeds directly into your intake workflow — where the potential client's inquiry enters your pipeline with source attribution already attached — is an operational asset.
+Many directory vendors miss this layer entirely.
+A listing that displays your name and phone number but does not connect to your pipeline is a billboard.
+A listing that feeds directly into intake, with source attribution attached, becomes an operational asset.
 The directory listing generated the lead.
 The intake system captured it.
 The pipeline tracked it.
 The attribution tells you what it was worth.
-That's a system, not a billboard.
+The result is a system, not a billboard.

 The "SEO Is Dead" Problem